jaronetje/pixel-pizza-snippets/README.md

 ![Pixel Pizza Logo](images/logo.png)

-**Note:** This extension is generally used for Pixel Pizza bot developers, but can be edited to work for your own bot
+**Note:** This extension is generally used for Pixel Pizza bot developers, but the code can be edited afterwards to work for your own bot

 ## Features